You might have asked yourself this question a lot: how hard or strong is a diamond?

 The heat combined with the pressure makes the molecules of the diamond to be altered so that they are merged together and the molecules consequently become unable to move.
 The joining of the molecules is also known as covalent bonding.
 In line with that, the merging is the reason behind diamonds being hard.
 Having established that, let’s take a look into how strong they are.

-Diamonds are the second strongest gemstones on earth (the first being Q carbon as we mentioned above) and they in fact come from a Greek word which when translated means unbreakable.
+Well, diamonds are the second strongest gemstones on earth (the first being Q carbon as we mentioned above), the word “Diamond” in fact originally came from a Greek word which when translated means unbreakable.
 Flowing from that, on the Mohs scale of minerals that are rigid and resistant to pressure and scratches, diamonds are given an impressive ten over ten.

 In line with the above, it is therefore safe to say that despite their hardness and their resistance to pressure, they are not unbreakable as the translation of their greek name implies.
 If they were, it would be completely impossible for diamond cutters to cut them into different sizes to be used for jewelry.
 So how exactly are diamonds cut?